 Crocodile symbolism and meanings include primordial wisdom, efficiency, stealth, and other powerful associations.
 Because crocodiles exist throughout the world, including the tropical regions of Africa, Asia, the Americas, and Australia, they are the subject of mythology and folklore in many of these regions’ cultures.
 In addition, the crocodile spirit animal is present in s number of these cultures’ spiritual belief systems.

 In this post, you’ll learn about common crocodile symbols, as well as the meanings associated with them in the mythology of various cultures.
 Plus, you’ll learn about the crocodile spirit animal and totem.
-To go a specific section in this post, simply click on the links in the table of contents below.
-If you’re curious about alligators (who are in the same zoological order as crocodiles, but who are slightly different), pleases visit my post on alligator symbolism, meanings, and the alligator spirit animal.

 Table of Contents